The Trump Administration announced it is rolling back protections in the Clean Water Rule advanced by the Obama Administration.

 Wetlands are critical resources for protecting the quality of our water, and Clean Wisconsin has been a strong advocate for wetland protections in the Capitol and the courts.
 Acting like sponges, wetlands help to filter pollutants in runoff when it rains, ensuring the water that ends up in our lakes, rivers, and streams is clean.
 Despite this, state wetland protections in Wisconsin were undone in the last legislative session, threatening these important waterbodies.

-Now, the Trump Administration’s proposed rollbacks of federal wetland protections could lead to even fewer wetlands in Wisconsin, putting our water at further risk of pollution.
+Now, the Trump Administration’s rollback of federal wetland protections could lead to even fewer wetlands in Wisconsin, putting our water at further risk of pollution.

 The government at all levels needs to step up its efforts to protect our drinking water.
 At the state level, Gov. Evers is doing just that, having declared 2019 the Year of Clean Drinking Water.
 We cannot afford the federal government scaling back the rules for big polluters.
-We all need to make our voices heard for federal clean water rules that strengthen, not weaken, protections for clean, safe drinking water, as well as important habitats for fish and wildlife and beautiful natural areas we all enjoy.
+We need federal clean water rules that strengthen, not weaken, protections for clean, safe drinking water, as well as important habitats for fish and wildlife and beautiful natural areas we all enjoy.